MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Related Work

 \subsection{Dynamic SLAM}

-The emergence of DynaSLAM has garnered significant attention in the Visual Simultaneous Localization and Mapping field since its release.
-This approach identifies feature points located within the semantic mask of potential moving objects as outliers and subsequently discards them.
-While it has shown improvements in the KITTI tracking sequences 01, 08, and 09 compared to ORB-SLAM2, this method may misrepresent dynamic and static objects, as shown in Figure \ref{figurelabel1}.
-Moreover, DynaSLAM is plagued by high latency issues attributed to its reliance on the computationally intensive deep learning model MaskRCNN \cite{he2017mask} for generating semantic segmentation masks.
+DynaSLAM has gained significant attention in Visual Simultaneous Localization and Mapping since its release.
+It identifies feature points within the semantic masks of potential moving objects as outliers and discards them.
+Although it improves performance in the KITTI Odometry dataset, it may misrepresent dynamic and static objects, as shown in Figure \ref{figurelabel1}.
+Furthermore, DynaSLAM experiences high latency due to its dependence on the computationally intensive MaskRCNN model \cite{he2017mask} for semantic segmentation.
 Subsequent research endeavors have aimed to address the degradation of SLAM systems in dynamic environments.
 For instance, work CFP-SLAM\cite{PointSLOT} introduced a Moving Objects Recognition (MOR) approach to differentiate between dynamic and static feature points by utilizing the re-projection error.
 In comparison, work \cite{CFP-SLAM} employs a DBSCAN\cite{ester1996densityDBSCAN} clustering machine learning technique to filter out features within bounding boxes that belong to the background and then employ a geometric method that incorporates geometric information such as re-projection error and epipolar error to distinguish dynamic and static feature points.
 An inherent limitation in \cite{PointSLOT} and \cite{CFP-SLAM} is the requirement of the establishment and tuning of manual parameters, which restricts the application scenarios and diminishes the generality of the SLAM system.
 Furthermore, these approaches do not fully leverage geometric information.
 The VDO-SLAM\cite{VDO-SLAM} and DynaSLAM II\cite{DynaSLAMII} are are extensions of DynaSLAM, with DynaSLAM II representing the current state-of-the-art (SOTA) in camera motion estimation.
 Both works initially estimate the camera pose using feature points outside the potential dynamic class semantic mask, akin to the approach in DynaSLAM.
 Subsequently, they estimate the object pose for each frame and optimize the camera and object poses simultaneously through Bundle Adjustment (BA) factor graph.
 However, these methodologies encounter high latency issues due to data association challenges between dynamic objects and object pose estimation.
 Additionally, the precision of object pose estimation is compromised by the limited number of matched feature points and the quality of feature matching for each object.